Alaska & the Yukon

 Follow the Trail of ‘98 over the same mountains that thousands of determined gold seekers scaled on foot in the dead of winter while heading for the Klondike.
 From Fraser, your Tour Director will suggest an optional train trip on the narrow-gauge White Pass & Yukon Railway to Skagway.
 Otherwise, continue by motorcoach to Skagway.
 Stroll the wooden sidewalks past charming false-front buildings and colorful saloons.
 NOTE: Operation of the White Pass & Yukon Railway to Skagway is subject to seasonal conditions.

 Head northwest through the town of Carmacks, once an important supply station for gold seekers on their way to the Klondike.
 A stop at the Five Finger Rapids, a major obstacle to the hordes of fortune seekers that passed this way.
 Reach Dawson City, the center of excitement after the first gold strike in the Klondike in 1896, which led to the world’s largest gold rush.
-Tonight, enjoy the high-flying entertainment of Dimond Tooth Gertie’s Saloon, featuring ragtime music, can-can girls, and an old-fashioned casino.
+Tonight, enjoy the high-flying entertainment at Diamond Tooth Gertie’s Saloon, featuring ragtime music, can-can girls, and Canada’s oldest casino.

 Day 7 : Dawson City

-Highlights on your morning sightseeing tour include Bonanza Creek, site of Claim #1, where the first gold strike was made; and Robert Service Interpretive Centre, where you’ll get a first-hand glimpse into the life of this famous wordsmith, along with genuine Gold Rush era items.
+Highlights on your morning sightseeing tour include Bonanza Creek, site of Claim #1, where the first gold strike was made; and a presentation by Parks Canada regarding the Gold Rush Era.
 Enjoy a photo opportunity at the SS Keno, the last sternwheeler to run between Dawson and Whitehorse.
 The rest of your day is free to soak up the exciting history of this Gold Rush town at your own pace.
 Perhaps a return to Diamond Tooth Gertie’s Saloon is in order?

 A full day and well worth it, as the scenery is magnificent.
-Have your camera ready for photo opportunities at Dawson overlook and Top of the World Highway, where the motorcoach will re-enter Alaska, and visit one of the last surviving gold rush towns in Alaska before heading west on the Alaska Highway.
-Stop at an authentic Alaska roadhouse before your evening arrival in Fairbanks.
+Have your camera ready for photo opportunities at Dawson overlook and Top of the World Highway, where the motorcoach will re-enter Alaska, and visit one of the last surviving gold rush towns in Alaska before heading west on the Alaska Highway to Fairbanks.

 Day 9 : Fairbanks

 Morning sightseeing features highlights of Alaska’s second-largest city and a visit to the Trans-Alaska Pipeline.
-Board the Sternwheeler Riverboat Discovery III for a leisurely cruise on the Chena River.
-You will see a bush floatplane take off alongside the boat, visit the home and kennels of the late four-time Iditarod winner, Susan Butcher, and see her champion sled dogs in action.
-Be immersed into the ancient Athabascan Indian culture when our Alaskan Native Guides take you on a personalized tour of the Chena Indian Village.
+Then try striking it rich gold panning with a local provider.
+This afternoon, board the Sternwheeler Riverboat Discovery III for a leisurely cruise on the Chena River.
+You will see a bush floatplane take off alongside the boat, see the home and kennels of the late four-time Iditarod winner, Susan Butcher, and see her champion sled dogs in action.
+Be immersed into the ancient Athabascan Indian culture when our Alaskan Native Guides take you on a tour of the Chena Indian Village.

 Day 11 : Denali National Park